Special provisions for TASC external assessments

-- 2nd Year after resettlement: Those who have completed either EALD (Level 3) or another Level 3 English in the previous year can be granted normal extra time (i.e. 30 minutes for a 3 hour examination and 20 minutes for a 2 hour examination), and borderline consideration.
+- 2nd Year after resettlement: 1 hour of extra time for each examination and possibly, consideration for spelling/grammar and borderline consideration, separate supervision and the use of a clarifier (previously known as talking dictionary) if a paper dictionary is not available.
+Those who have completed either EALD (Level 3) or another Level 3 English in the previous year can be granted normal extra time (i.e. 30 minutes for a 3 hour examination and 20 minutes for a 2 hour examination), and borderline consideration.

 - 3rd Year after resettlement: Regardless of the completion or lack of EALD or English studies the student can only be granted normal extra time (i.e. 30 minutes for a 3 hour examination and 20 minutes for a 2 hour examination), and borderline consideration.
 This is the final year that special provisions may be granted to refugee students.